 You need to be prepared to work hard and to train for between eight to ten years to qualify.

-Following a degree in medicine, you'll go on to complete a two-year Foundation Programme in internal medicine, common to all medical graduates, where you'll work in hospitals as a junior doctor on a rotational basis in different departments.
-Try, if possible, to do rotations in areas relevant to cardiology such as diabetes and endocrinology.
-On successful completion, you'll be awarded a Foundation Achievement of Competency Document (FACD).
+Following a degree in medicine, you'll go on to complete a two-year Foundation Programme, common to all medical graduates, where you'll work in hospitals as a junior doctor on a rotational basis in different departments.
+Try, if possible, to do rotations in areas relevant to cardiology such as endocrinology or oncology.
+On successful completion, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).

-Having finished this training (or typically during the last year), you'll be able to apply to complete your ST3 (higher speciality training) to make the progression from trainee to consultant.
+Having finished this training (or typically during the last year), you'll be able to apply to begin your speciality training to make the progression from trainee to consultant.
+This typically takes five years although many trainees also undertake research, which adds at least a further two years.
 At the end of this training you'll receive a Certificate of Completion of Training (CCT) and will be eligible for entry on to the GMC specialist register in cardiovascular medicine.

 You'll need to be: